 According to Dell, the new XPS 13 will perform better than last year model as a result of an improved cool system in the latest refresh.

 The 13-inch laptop inside a 11-inch frame is 30 percent thinner and lighter at 2.67 pounds than its predecessor.
 As for ports, you’ll find three USB Type-C ports, and as a result, you’ll lose the USB 3.0 posts, which means that you’ll need an adapter to connect older peripherals.
-The laptop also includes a microSD card reader, headphone jack, and front-facing camera than support Windows Hello.
+The laptop also includes a microSD card reader, headphone jack, and front-facing camera that supports Windows Hello.

 Dell claims up to 19 hours of battery life for the 1080p model and 11 hours for the 4K display.